ickc/pixi-kernel-jl/README.md

 - If the kernel fails to start, ensure:
     - Pixi is correctly installed and `pixi run` works on your machine.
-    - The clone of this repository has not been moved or removed (because the kernel spec uses a symlink).

 If you need help debugging a failure, collect the output from launching the kernel (or running the launcher script directly) and open an issue or pull request with the details.